nikbearbrown/Cancer-Biology-and-Therapeutics/Chapter 14: The Tumor Microenvironment.md

 <div align="center">
 <img src="images/chapter14/14-1.jpg" alt="Tumor microenvironment" width="80%">
 </div>
-<p style="text-align: justify;"><strong> Figure 14.1: Tumor microenvironment:</strong> <em> Within a tumor, cancer cells are surrounded by a variety of immune cells, fibroblasts, molecules, and blood vessels -- what's known as the tumor microenvironment.
+<p style="text-align: justify;"><em><strong> Figure 14.1: Tumor microenvironment:</strong> Within a tumor, cancer cells are surrounded by a variety of immune cells, fibroblasts, molecules, and blood vessels -- what's known as the tumor microenvironment.
 Cancer cells can change the microenvironment, which in turn can affect how cancer grows and spreads. <small>Source: National Cancer Institute (NCI)</small></em></p>

 ### 14.1.1 Cancer-Associated Fibroblasts